 Eye infections are usually distinguished by red or inflamed eyes.
 Most cases of bacterial conjunctivitis are caused by the presence of a germ, commonly found in coughs and colds.

-- Caused by bacteria
+- Often caused by bacteria

 - Identified by red or pink eyes

-- Easily treated with antibiotic eye drops
+- Treated with eye drops

 1 treatment(s) for Eye Infections

 Bacterial conjunctivitis is the most common type of eye infection.
 It occurs when certain strains of bacteria invade the conjunctiva, the mucous membrane which covers the white of the eyes.
 The presence of bacteria makes the conjunctiva inflamed and appear red or pink.
 The eyes can feel gritty, uncomfortable and produce a sticky discharge that lines the eyelashes, often found in the morning.
 The irritation may cause the eyes to become sore or itchy.